 Nick: This episode is specifically if they’re engaging professionally with a facilitator of some kind, and you are supporting from afar in some way, shape, or form.

-Jimmy: Anything else on actual ceremony?
+Jimmy: Anything else at the actual ceremony?

 Honoring The Journeyer Without Imposing Personal Beliefs

 Nick: Well, I think what I would sum up is that the same way we talk about as a journeyer having an intention, “What is your intention for this person as you support them?”
 That’s what you’re talking about is like, “Are you sending them well wishes?
 Are you thinking of them?